salesagility/SuiteCRM/tests/README.md

 codecept run demo --env chrome
 </pre>

-#### Resolutions
+### Resolutions
-There are also different configurations for each device we test
+There are also different configurations for each target device we test for:

 - selenium-iphone-6 (375x667)
 - selenium-ipad-2 (768x1024)